-In 2011, the University of Florida was authorized to develop and implement a student enrollment plan for the spring and summer terms to align on-campus student enrollment with the availability of instructional facilities.36 As a new enrollment model operating on a spring-summer calendar, students in this pilot are limited to oncampus enrollment during these terms.37 The University of Florida's cites this as an effort to a way to increase access to the university and better spread its resources by boosting enrollment in the summer; 38 it is not an actual year-round school model.
+In 2011, the University of Florida was authorized to develop and implement a student enrollment plan for the spring and summer terms to align on-campus student enrollment with the availability of instructional facilities.
+As a new enrollment model operating on a spring-summer calendar, students in this pilot are limited to oncampus enrollment during these terms.
+The University of Florida cites this as an effort to increase access to the university and better spread its resources by boosting enrollment in the summer; It is not an actual year-round school model.